rmg55/SCINET-GEOSPATIAL-RESEARCH-WG/tutorials/session4-computational-reproducibility-tools.md

 **CONTAINER** - a virtualized run-time environment where users can isolate applications from the underlying system.
 A container is created by running an image.
 On the Ceres HPC, we create containers using Singularity software to run Docker images.

-**CONTAINER IMAGE** - just image for short.
-A read-only file (.sif) that contains a collection of files such as source code, libraries, dependencies, tools, and other files needed to run a container.
+**CONTAINER IMAGE** - or just image for short.
+A read-only file that contains a collection of files such as source code, libraries, dependencies, tools, and other files needed to run a container.
 The steps in producing an image are added in layers.
-In this tutorial, we are working with Docker images.
+In this tutorial, we are working with Docker and Singularity images.
 When an image is run it becomes a container.

 **IMAGE LAYER** -

 **DOCKERFILE** - a script of instructions that define how to build a specific Docker image

+**SINGULARITY DEFINITION FILE** - Singularity's equivalent of a dockerfile

+WHAT ELSE?

 ## Finding an Existing Docker Image
 QUESTION: WHERE/HOW DO WE FIND OUT ABOUT CONTAINER IMAGES THAT MAY BE USEFUL TO US?
 OR IMAGES THAT ARE BEING MAINTAINED BY OUR RESEARCH COMMUNITY TO IMPROVE REPRODUCIBILITY LIKE PANGEO?

-HOW TO SEARCH DOCKER HUB
+HOW TO SEARCH/TOUR OF DOCKER HUB

-If you've downloaded Docker on you personal computer you can search Dockerhub with ```docker search your-search-term```, very similar to how you can search for packages with Conda.
+If you've downloaded Docker on your laptop you can search Dockerhub at the command line with ```docker search your-search-term```, very similar to how you can search for packages with Conda.
 One limitation of Singularity on Ceres is that ```singularity search``` won't search dockerhub- it can only search it's own singularity-hub and libraries.

-## Downloading an Existing Docker Image To Ceres
+## Building an Existing Docker Image on Ceres with Singularity
 On Ceres we must use singularity instead of docker to download, build, and run container images.
 But we can still access any image on dockerhub.
 The following will download a docker image layers from dockerhub and assemble them into a Singularity image on Ceres.

 A container you may be interested in comes from the Pangeo project.
 Pangeo is trying to promote and improve reproducibility in climate and geosciences in part by maintaining docker container images that include common geoscience analysis software.
 Here are links to [Pangeo on Dockerhub]() where you can see available images and [Pangeo on Github]() where you can see what software is included in the images (the "software stack").